grafana/k6-docs/src/data/markdown/docs/03 cloud/01 Creating and running a test/03 script editor.md

 ## Usage

 Usage of the script editor is straight forward and you can use it like any other editor.
-Note some of the built in functionality to aide you in scripting
+Note some of the built in functionality to aide you in scripting:

 - Built in examples
   - Clicking on any example from the drop down will launch a side by side window for you to use as guidance to adapt your script.